 - (B) Random Testing.
 All employees required to possess a Commercial Driver's License (CDL) shall be subject to random drug and alcohol testing pursuant to federal law and guidelines. - (C) Post-Accident Testing.
-All employees, while driving a City vehicle, who are involved in a vehicular accident shall be required to submit to drug and alcohol testing where any of the following occur: - (1) A fatality; or - (2) The employee receives a citation and the City vehicle is disabled and requires a tow; or - (3) The non-CDL holder receives a citation and someone involved in the accident requires off-site medical treatment.
+All employees, while driving a City vehicle while conducting City business or while on duty, who are involved in a vehicular accident shall be required to submit to drug and alcohol testing where any of the following occur:

+- (1) A fatality; or - (2) The employee receives a citation and the City a vehicle is disabled and requires a tow; or - (3) The non-CDL holder employee receives a citation and someone involved in the accident requires off-site medical treatment.